stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 ### Implicit Return

-An implicit return is when a value is being returned without using the `return` statement.
+An implicit return is when a function returns a value without using the `return` statement.

-An implicit return works only when you have _one_ statement inside the curly braces.
+An implicit return works only when you have **one statement** inside the curly braces.

 Our function has only one statement which makes it a good candidate for an implicit return.